RobertCsordas/OnyxNoteRenderer/README.md

 thickness - line thickness
-matrixValues - transformation matrix pageUniqueId - the page containing this stroke shapeType - 5 for pressure sensitive pen, 2 for the pressure-agnostic pen
+matrixValues - transformation matrix pageUniqueId - the page containing this stroke color - the color of the stroke.
+Bits 0-7 is B, bits 8-15 is G, bits 16-23 is R. shapeType - 5 for pressure sensitive pen, 2 for the pressure-agnostic pen
 ```